 ADVERTISING AND WEBSITE TRUST IS ON THE DECLINE

-With the introduction of “referral” and “word of mouth” this year as separate categories that people could choose, the two combined beat out advertising online, and on TV, radio and newspaper.
+With the introduction of “referral” and “word of mouth” this year as separate categories that people could choose, the two combined beats out advertising online, and on TV, radio and newspaper.
 There is an increasing distrust in a company’s own marketing efforts to promote their services, perhaps due to public knowledge that they are company funded and produced.
-It is interesting to note though, that the referral and word of mouth categories are often influenced by advertising and a company’s website, if a consumer has done proper research.
+It is interesting to note though, that the referral and word-of-mouth categories are often influenced by advertising and a company’s website if a consumer has done proper research.
 However, over and over again consumers trust another form of marketing that cannot be bought; reviews and reputation.

-- Your business’ online reputation is just as important as its website and advertising efforts, if not more, considering how much consumers trust reviews.
+- Your business’s online reputation is just as important as its website and advertising efforts, if not more, considering how much consumers trust reviews.

 - If you are looking for a way to make more money with your business, maintaining and improving its reputation is a great place to start.